 Guilford had more people than any other town in Vermont when the first census was taken in 1791.
 Back then, there were 2,432 residents—more than there are today.
 Until the early 1960s, Guilford had 13 one-room school houses located throughout the town.

-For nearly 200 years, Guilford was a town with five thriving hamlets: Algiers, Guilford Center, Packer Corners, Green River, and Hinesburg/West Guilford.
-Each area had a school, and all (except Packer Corners) had a church, a post office, a store and light industry and services.
+For nearly 200 years, Guilford was a town with four villages: Algiers, Guilford Center, Green River, and Hinesburg/West Guilford.
+Each area had a school, a church, a post office, a store and light industry and services.
 Today, only Algiers and Guilford Center are active public centers.

 Even though the town has changed in some ways, Addie says it still feels the same in many ways.